HAVE YOU BEEN MADE REDUNDANT?

 - One and a half week’s pay for each full year you were 41 or older

-Length of service is limited to 20 years and the maximum weekly amount payable is £509 – this means that statutory redundancy pay is capped at £14,370.
+Length of service is limited to 20 years and the maximum weekly amount payable is £508 – this means that statutory redundancy pay is capped at £15,240.
+If you were made redundant before 6 April 2018, these amounts will be lower.

 You can calculate your entitlement using this table.